German authorities probe Volkswagen's Porsche for manipulation software

 It has agreed a multi-billion dollar settlement with U.S. authorities and is spending billions more to refit vehicles and speed up development of electric cars.

+The KBA is already conducting a similar investigation into VW's Audi brand, which supplies engines to Porsche.

-Germany's WirtschaftsWoche was first to report on Thursday that Porsche was the subject of a probe.
+Germany's WirtschaftsWoche was first to report on Thursday that Porsche was being subjected to a probe.

 (Reporting by Jan Schwartz and Edward Taylor; Editing by Mark Potter)